quat1024/garden/garden/linux.md

 (There's also a deb packaged by something called makedeb?
 Not sure what that is.)

+## Minecraft

+It runs at native resolution, which is kind of a problem on a hidpi display when you're fillrate limited...

+Entering fullscreen literally doubles the framerate though.
+I haven't tried mods like Sodium yet.

+Kat told me about `gamescope` which can be used as a wrapper command to run games at lower resolutions and upscale them (the Steam Deck uses it?).
+Sounds like fun but I think I'll need to compile it myself.

+## The text editor

+It's called "xed" and it's pretty nice, except by default there's a "bracket completion" plugin which adds closing quotes even when typing contractions in English text... sometimes people write things that aren't computer programs you know!!

+Can turn that off with Edit -> Preferences -> Plugins -> Bracket Completion.
+It'd be nice to configure it to only happen when not typing in Markdown files but alas there is no configuration.

+## Steam

+I installed Steam through the installer program in Software Manager.
+Uneventful.

+### Portal 2

+For some reason mouselook wasn't working at first.
+I thought it'd be some freak bug but it turns out `cl_mouselook` was just set to 0.
+Lol.

+Fullscreen seems... faked, somehow.
+Like even when the game is set to fullscreen 720p, it's just being upscaled to fill the whole display instead of changing my resolution to 720p.
+The mouse cursor is tiny, stuff can get composited over the game.

+Puzzlemaker does not work, I guess it's not able to run the compiler tools.

 ## Things to look into later

 * How's the DPI scaling situation, especially wrt. games I want to upscale instead of run at native resolution (for performance reasons)